Navigation

 About overactive thyroid

 Your thyroid gland is in your neck, in front of your windpipe.
-It produces two hormones called thyroxine (T4) and triiodothyronine (T3).
+It produces two hormones:

-Thyroid hormones affect tissues throughout your body, helping to control your metabolism.
-Your metabolism is the combination of all the chemical processes that happen in your body including those that change the food you eat into energy.
+Thyroid hormones affect tissues throughout your body and help to control your metabolism.
+Your metabolism is the combination of all the chemical processes that happen in your body, and include those that change the food you eat into energy.
 Too much thyroid hormone speeds up your body’s metabolism.
-When your metabolism speeds up, you may lose weight even though you’re eating more, and have other symptoms such as a fast heart rate.
+When your metabolism speeds up, you may lose weight even if you eat more, and have other symptoms, such as a fast heart rate.

 Symptoms of overactive thyroid

-Overactive thyroid symptoms can vary – you might just have mild symptoms or they may be severe.
+Overactive thyroid (hyperthyroidism) symptoms can vary – you might just have mild symptoms or they may be severe.
 Your symptoms can depend on your age and on what’s causing your overactive thyroid.
-And how bad your symptoms are doesn’t always reflect how high your thyroid hormones are.
+How bad your symptoms are doesn’t always reflect how high your thyroid hormones are.
 For example, you may feel fairly well even if your thyroid hormones are quite high.

 • feeling tired with weak muscles